Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

 \subsubsection{Learning State Representation with Latent Forward Models}

-Embed to Control (E2C) \cite{watter2015embed} used a VAE for learning a low-dimensional latent state space that was used as input to a linear latent forward model for obtaining a linear reduced-order model of a system from high-dimensional observations.
+Embed to Control (\acrshort{e2c}) \cite{watter2015embed} used a \acrshort{vae} for learning a low-dimensional latent state space that was used as input to a linear latent forward model for obtaining a linear reduced-order model of a system from high-dimensional observations.
 The linear forward model forced the encoder to encode features that linearize the latent state space dynamics.
-VAE and the latent forward model are jointly trained together.
+The \acrshort{vae} and the latent forward model are jointly trained together.
 After learning the reduced-order model, the control was performed via model-based techniques relying on the learned model, such as iterative linear quadratic regulation and approximate inference control.
-The authors of \cite{wahlstrom2015pixels} proposed a similar approach to E2C.
-However, a non-linear latent forward model was combined with an AE.
-Model Predictive Control (MPC) was used to control the system.
-Another example is the work of \cite{Assael}, where again an AE with non-linear forward dynamics was emplyed with the addition of latent-space consistency loss.
-The consistency loss enforces that the latent states are close to the embedding of their next observation, providing further regularization to the latent state space\footnote{This is similar to what the temporal coherence prior (Equation \eqref{eq:tempcohexample}) does.}.
+The authors of \cite{wahlstrom2015pixels} proposed a similar approach to \acrshort{e2c}.
+However, a nonlinear latent forward model was combined with an \acrshort{ae}.
+Another example is the work of \cite{Assael}, where again, an \acrshort{ae} with nonlinear forward dynamics was employed with the addition of a latent-space consistency loss.
+The consistency loss enforces that the latent states are close to the embedding of their next observation, providing further regularization to the latent state space -this is similar to what the temporal coherence prior (in Equation \eqref{eq:tempcohexample}) does.
+In both cases, the learned latent forward model was used to generate potential trajectories of the systems that can be optimized by any trajectory-optimization control system, e.g. Model Predictive Control (\acrshort{mpc}) \cite{rawlings2000tutorial}, to maximize the reward.